 Our masterclasses will bring industry professionals to you, giving you further insights into commercial film and television production.

 You'll study a total of 180 credits.
-90 of these will be through taught modules in the first two terms.
+90 of these will be through taught modules.
 You’ll then go on to study a further 90 credits by making a short dramatic or documentary film and writing a reflective essay and technical report.

 You’ll develop the key skills typically used by directors working on the studio floor or on location - including blocking camera positions, directing actors, managing the set, and collaborating with crew members.
 You'll learn about script development, from pitching and script drafting, though narrative structure and character development, to visualisation tools such as storyboards and concept art.
 You'll also learn more about the business of television and film production, and will plan projects, manage resources, and solve problems.